Change the Badly Written Gun Laws in Florida

-A neighbor had her car window shot out (take a look at the photo above!).
+A neighbor had her car window shot out.
 One of her neighbors was shooting in his backyard.
 The bullet crossed over three other properties then, through her garage door, blew out the rear window of the car and embedded in the headrest.
 Her husband had been standing there about ten minutes earlier, as he returned to the house from working outside.
 She had been standing there retrieving grocery bags about thirty minutes earlier.
 The person suspected of having fired the bullet refused to accept responsibility, and, because no one was hurt or killed, the sheriff did not pursue it.
 This car owner had to pay for all damages.
 These people also had to deal with the realization that they could have been shot by their own neighbor, and fear that the next time, luck may not be on their side.

 From the current Florida statute, 790.15 Discharging firearm in public or on residential property,